Tijana97/SoftwareEngineering/README.md

 ## CEN 308 - Software Enginerring

 This is an application for inventory management of a textile company.
 The application allows users to log in and log out, add, edit and delete materials, filter materials, search keywords and add colors.
-The app oalso shows total length of materials in each color, as well as a chart of this reprezentation.
+The app also shows total length of materials in each color, as well as a chart of this reprezentation.

 In this release, the following features are available:
 - the `/brands` endpoint